00Julian00/TerminalVideoPlayer/README.md

 ### Options

 - **ASCII Mode**: Render the video using ASCII characters instead of colored blocks.
+Note that due to technical reasons, the ascii mode has half the resolution of the normal mode at the same size.
   ```bash
   python main.py /path/to/your/video.mp4 --ascii
   ```